 Follow us in our next post as we outline some actions that will help you get the most bang for your buck, and help you to sell your home quickly and easily.
 Good luck!

-FREE MARKET ANALYSIS OF YOUR HOME - If you would like a free market analysis of your home, call Sally English,Atlanta real estate agent, at 404-229-2995.
+FREE MARKET ANALYSIS OF YOUR HOME – If you would like a free market analysis of your home, call or text Sally English,Atlanta real estate agent, at 404-229-2995.
 Sally English and The English Team are Atlanta Real Estate agents specializing in homes and neighborhoods convenient to Emory University, Centers for Disease Control and the VA Medical Center.

 Looking to buy an Atlanta Home?
 Sally English and The English Team are experts who have great advice for Atlanta home buyers.